CmdWolffeOfficial/shop-design/README.md

 ### Download

 1. Go to the GitHub page of the repository you want to download.
-2. Click on the green "Code" button and then select "Download ZIP" from the dropdown menu.
+2. Click on the green *Code* button and then select *Download ZIP* from the dropdown menu.
 3. Extract the downloaded ZIP file to a location of your choice on your computer.
 4. Open Visual Studio Code.
-5. Click on "File" in the top menu and then select "Open Folder..."
+5. Click on *File* in the top menu and then select *Open Folder...*
 6. Navigate to the location where you extracted the ZIP file and select the folder.
 7. The shop design template should now be open in Visual Studio Code.